Mobster linked to infamous Gardner Museum heist dies and takes secrets to the grave

 Gentile’s lawyer, Ryan McGuigan, broke the news that he had died in Hartford Hospital on Friday.

-Thirteen pieces of valuable art were stolen, including works by Rembrandt, Vermeer and Degas, during the museum heist 30 years ago.
-Robbers were disguised as police officers who responded to a “disturbance call” linked to Saint Patrick’s Day, but once inside they were allowed access to the building announced: “Gentlemen, this is a robbery”.
+Thirteen pieces of valuable art, including works by Rembrandt, Vermeer and Degas, were stolen during the museum heist 30 years ago.
+Robbers were disguised as police officers who responded to a “disturbance call” linked to Saint Patrick’s Day, but once inside they were allowed access to the building, and announced: “Gentlemen, this is a robbery”.

-The criminals duct-taped security guards to a pipe before making off with the historical artefacts worth more than $500 million.
+The criminals duct-taped security guards to a pipe before making off with the historical artefacts, which were worth more than $500 million.

 Gentile was well-known to law enforcement, he had an extensive criminal record and served jail time.
-But denied until his death that he knew anything about the stolen artworks.
+But right up until his death, he denied that he knew anything about the stolen artworks.
 “I had nothing to do with the paintings.
 It’s a big joke,” Gentile said in a 2019 interview with the Associated Press, following his release from prison.
-Gentile allegedly spoke about the art when serving his time.
+However, Gentile allegedly spoke about the art when serving his time.

 Missing pieces include Rembrandt’s ‘The Storm on the Sea of Galilee’, and a rare Vermeer painting titled ‘The Concert’.